Canonical quantum observables for molecular systems approximated by ab initio molecular dynamics: The Schr odinger equation and Gibbs ensembles

-Further properties and background on the Weyl quantization is presented e.g. in \cite{zworski}.
-The principal idea in this work is to view such kernels as infinite dimensional matrices and determine their trace as operators on $[L^2(\rset^N)]^d$.
-The $[L^2(\rset^N)]^d$ trace is a composition of the trace in $L^2(\rset^N)$ and the trace of $d\times d$ matrices: integrate over all $x$ in $\rset^N$ and for each $x$ sum the diagonal elements in the $d\times d$ matrix.
-That is, the $L^2$ measure for the trace is the product measure composed of the Lebesgue measure on $\rset^N$ times the counting measure on $\mathbb C^d$.
-The analysis here uses the fact that the $[L^2(\mathbb R^{N})]^{d}$ trace of a Weyl operator based on a $d\times d$ matrix valued symbol is equal to the phase-space average of its symbol trace, since we have
+The principal idea in this work is to study the trace of operators on $\HSPACE$ with kernels $K_A$ defined by \eqref{Kernel:definition}.
+The trace is a composition of the trace in $L^2(\rset^N)$ and the trace of $d\times d$ matrices.
+The two different traces are defined by

+The analysis here uses the fact that the $\HSPACE$-trace of a Weyl operator based on a $d\times d$ matrix valued symbol is equal to the phase-space average of its symbol trace.
+Indeed we have by \eqref{Kernel:definition} for $A\in\SSPACE$